 By introducing many more plants into your garden with guilds, you cover the soil, preventing run-off.
 These very plants serve to harvest this rainwater, instead of it running down slopes in your garden to elsewhere.

-Tree guilds are often used on slopes to helps to cycle rainwater back into edible and medicinal yields, preventing water waste and erosion from rainwater run-off.
+Tree guilds are often used on slopes to help to cycle rainwater back into edible and medicinal yields, preventing water waste and erosion from rainwater run-off.

 Plant Functions in Guilds